brennanbrown/old-blog/README.md

 This blog was originally started in 2015 on [Medium](https://medium.com/brennanbrown) called _Everyday Essays_ after I graduated from high school, after years of telling myself _"I really wanna start a blog!"_

-Since then, I have migrated to WordPress with the name Wander Notebook, (still available to view [here](http://wandernotebook.com/)) to self-hosting on GitHub using a bare-bones layout and design I made myself.
+Since then, I have migrated to WordPress with the name Wander Notebook, (now offline, but archived [here](https://web.archive.org/web/20211205111210/https://wandernotebook.com/)) to self-hosting on GitHub using a bare-bones layout and design I made myself.
 This repository now powers the archived site at [brennan-archive.netlify.app](https://brennan-archive.netlify.app).

+> **Note:** This is an archive of posts from 2015-2021.
+For my current writing, visit [brennan.day](https://brennan.day).

 With no expertise or formal education, I have written a multitude of posts on various topics over the years.
 My most frequented topics are happiness, creativity, productivity, and writing itself.